Sir John Werden, 1st Baronet: Life

 After the accession of James II Werden was again returned to Parliament for Reigate, on 27 March 1685, and on 2 April was appointed a commissioner of customs.
 On the dissolution of Parliament in July 1687 he did not seek re-election.
 On 1 October 1688 he was placed on the commission of the lieutenancy of London, but on the landing of William of Orange, like his father, he deserted the king; and in consequence was excluded by name from James's declaration of pardon in 1692.
 William continued him in the commission for the customs, but not for the lieutenancy of London.
 In August 1697 he was removed from the customs, but was replaced on the accession of Queen Anne.

 Werden was a Tory, and retired from office and public life in 1714 on the Hanoverian succession.
 He died on 29 October 1716, and was buried on 7 November in the church of St. Martin-in-the-Fields.

 Legacy

 Some of Werden's letters written while he was secretary of the Duke of York went to the British Museum, and later to the British Library (in the Stowe MSS.).

 Family

-Werden was twice married: first, to Lucy Osbourne, daughter of a doctor of divinity, and secondly to Mary (died 22 August 1683), daughter of William Osbourne of Kenniford in Devon.
+Werden was twice married: first, to Lucy Osbourne, daughter of a doctor of divinity, and secondly to Mary (died 22 August 1683), daughter of William Osbourne of Kennford, Devon.
 By his second wife he had an only son John, whose daughter Lucy married Charles Beauclerk, 2nd Duke of St Albans; on the death of Sir John Werden, 2nd Baronet, without male issue, on 13 February 1758, the Werden baronetcy became extinct, and his estates passed to George Beauclerk, 3rd Duke of St Albans.